OpenEvalProject/evals/manuscripts/elife-23971/v4/manuscript.md

 Overall, this analysis identified a > 10-fold increase in the H2O2 adaptation limit observed when using slow versus fast stress ramping, which could be explained by a linear negative feedback model in which the response time of antioxidant expression plays a critical role.
 The unprecedented analysis therefore revealed the ‘training’ capabilities of individual yeast cells, which can be progressively acclimated to increasingly high levels of stress.

-## Acquisition of tolerance to H2O2 is distinct from cellular training
+### Acquisition of tolerance to H2O2 is distinct from cellular training

-Next, we considered how our framework based on a linear feedback model could explain the phenomenon of acquired stress tolerance, in which mild (I
+Next, we considered how our framework based on a linear feedback model could explain the phenomenon of acquired stress tolerance, in which mild (I0 = 0.1–0.4 mM) H2O2 pretreatment increased by several orders of magnitude the fraction of cells surviving a subsequent challenge with a more severe stepwise stress of magnitude ΔI (Davies et al., 1995).
+To transpose these observations using our methodology, we first verified that pretreating cells with I0 = 0.2 mM H2O2 shifted the adaptation threshold to ΔI = 1 mM (Figure 4A and B), contrasting with the ΔI = 0.6 mM threshold obtained for I0 = 0 mM (as shown in Figure 1).
+Here again, the large vacuole phenotype obtained with ΔI = 1 mM (as measured using phase-contrast intensity of cells) strongly suggested that these permanently arrested cells failed to adapt, as in steps and ramp experiments (Figure 4—figure supplement 1A).
+In addition, we found that this effect was clearly dependent on the Yap1 regulon, since yap1Δ mutants did not display acquisition of tolerance (Figure 4—figure supplement 1B and C).
+However, this increased resistance to stepwise stress exposure could not be explained by the linear feedback model, which predicted that both pretreated and naive cells should experience a similar internal peak stress during the subsequent stress challenge (Figure 4C).
+Mathematically, this results from an additivity principle, according to which the response to a perturbation ΔH (i.e. stress challenge) is independent of the response triggered by a preceding input fluctuation (i.e. preconditioning).

 ![Figure 4.](https://cdn.elifesciences.org/articles/23971/elife-23971-fig4-v4.jpg)

 **Figure 4.:** (A) Mean cell growth rate (top panel) of cells exposed to H2O2 steps of the magnitude indicated in the bottom panel at t = 400 min after a 0.2 mM pretreatment at t = 0 min.
 (B) Fraction of cells without permanent growth arrest at different concentrations of H2O2 in the presence (yellow) or absence (blue) of pretreatment.
 N = 100 for each concentration.
 (C) Response of the linear system to simple H2O2 step of amplitude ΔI = 0.6 mM for naive (magenta: I0 = 0 mM) or pretreated (bleu: I0 = 0.2 mM) cells.
 (D) Top: Mean cell transcriptional dynamics (top panel) of the TRX2 promoter (Trx2-sfGFP-degron) for the H2O2 treatments shown in the middle panel.
 Bottom: Quantification of the maximum transcription rate of the TRX2 promoter during the indicated steps.
 Two-means Z test.
 (E) Mean cell Yap1-GFP nuclear localization upon a 0.2 mM H2O2 step for cells with (green line) or without (magenta line) a 0.2 mM pretreatment, as indicated in the bottom panel.
 (F) Quantification of the amplitude of the burst in Yap1 nuclear localization during a 0.1 mM H2O2 challenge step.
 The lines indicate the fit of the linear (red) and nonlinear (magenta) models.
 (G) Numerical phase diagram indicating the region in which adaptation is permitted as a function of the overall stress magnitude ΔI and stress rate δ for the linear (left) and nonlinear (right) models.
 The solid black line indicates the contour given when Hmax = Htox (survival threshold) as in Figure 3C.
 The vertical dashed line represents the basal stress resistance, as observed in step experiments.
 The green color represents the region in which cells can be trained to resist higher stress levels through a slow ramping process.
 The magenta region highlights the shift in survival threshold obtained following a pretreatment according to the nonlinear model.
 A, D–F, error bars and shaded regions are SEM (N > 100 for most time points).
 B, error bars are 95% CI.
-See also Figure 4—figure supplement 1.DOI: http://dx.doi.org/10.7554/eLife.23971.018
+See also Figure 4—figure supplement 1.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/23971/elife-23971-fig4-figsupp1-v4.jpg)

 **Figure 4—figure supplement 1.:** (A) The mean cellular intensity of the phase-contrast highest decile is quantified for a population of cells exposed to critical ΔI = 1 mM (black line) after pretreatment of I0 = 0.2 mM and for control population of cells only exposed to the pretreatment of I0 = 0.2 mM (magenta line).
 (B–C) Same as Figure 4A–B, but with the yap1Δ mutant.
 (D) Same as Figure 4E, but with various levels of H2O2 during pretreatment and with a challenging step of ΔI = 0.1 mM H2O2.
 The Yap1 maximal amplitudes from this graph are represented in Figure 4F.
 (E) Numerical simulation of the response of the H2O2 homeostatic machinery to a sequence of two consecutive stress steps of indicated amplitude (top), using the linear feedback model.
-The first step (I) corresponds to the pre-treatment, while the second represents the challenging step (ΔI) described in 0Figure 4.
+The first step (I0) corresponds to the pre-treatment, while the second represents the challenging step (ΔI) described in Figure 4.
 Each colored line corresponds to a particular temporal profile of H2O2 concentration.
 H (Middle) and A (Bottom) are two variables of the model described in Figure 3 and Materials and methods.
 (F) Same as (E), but for the nonlinear feedback model.
 (A,B,D) Error bars and shaded regions are SEM (N > 100 for most time points).
-(C) error bars are 95% CI.DOI: http://dx.doi.org/10.7554/eLife.23971.019
+(C) error bars are 95% CI.

 To explain this phenomenon of acquired stress tolerance, we first hypothesized that the pretreatment may switch the cell to an activated/adapted state capable of a much quicker transcriptional response to the subsequent challenge, as proposed previously in the context of salt cross-tolerance (Guan et al., 2012).
 To test this hypothesis, we monitored the rate of TRX2pr-GFP-deg accumulation upon exposure to a range of H2O2 steps and found a lower transcription rate of the TRX2 promoter during the challenging step of magnitude ΔI = 0.6–0.8 mM than during the pretreatment of magnitude I0 = 0.2 mM (Figure 4D), thus ruling out the hypothesis of quicker and/or stronger transcriptional reactivation of the homeostatic machinery.